 Not that I know anything about all that nonsense.

-We’ll start the chicken first, then while it’s cooking we’ll move onto the dressing and salad, ok?
+We’ll start the easy taco chicken first, then while it’s cooking we’ll move onto the dressing and salad, ok?
 For the chicken, grab something boneless and skinless so we aren’t here all day, mmkay?
 In addition to that, you’ll need seasoning salt (or regular salt, don’t flip out), onion powder, garlic powder, cumin, chili powder, and a beer.
 Any kind of beer!
 Preferably a light one.

 Preheat a skillet with a drizzle of oil to medium heat, then sprinkle a bit of each of the spices in the bottom of the pan.
 This is because I didn’t want to worry about seasoning both sides of the chicken.
 This way side one lands in spices, then we sprinkle more over the tops of the chicken once it’s in the pan.
 Also.
 Don’t measure.
 It’s faster!
 A sprinkle of each of these spices will make the chicken taste Mexican.
 If you’re into measurements, see below.